21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

 ````

+**`raw` folder**

-* `raw` folder: To store the raw data that you download from the source.
+To store the raw data that you download from the source.
 You should never edit this data, and it should be kept as a reference for your analysis.
 This folder is meant to be read-only.

+Consider adding a README file inside the `raw` folder to document the source of the data, the date you downloaded it, and any other relevant information about the data.
+This will help you and others understand where the data came from and how to use it in the future.

 :::{admonition} On gadi
 :class: tip

-If you are going to work with data that is already available on gadi, you can also **link** the data into the `raw/` folder and then use relative paths to access it.
+If you are going to work with data that is already available on gadi (like, ERA5, CMIP6, etc), you can also **link** the data into the `raw/` folder and then use relative paths to access it.
 This way you can keep all your code and data organised in the same root folder, which will make it easier to share and reproduce your analysis.

 Alternatively, you can read the data directly from that specific project using absolute paths but in this case your project won't be portable.